wearerequired/git-mirror-action/README.md

 ## Environment variables

-`SSH_PRIVATE_KEY`: Create a [SSH key](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) **without** a passphrase which has access to both repositories.
-On GitHub they are called "deploy keys".
-Store [the private key as a secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) and use it in your workflow as seen in the example usage below.
+`SSH_PRIVATE_KEY`: Create a [SSH key](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) **without** a passphrase which has access to both repositories.
+On GitHub you can add the public key as [a deploy key to the repository](https://docs.github.com/en/developers/overview/managing-deploy-keys#deploy-keys).
+GitLab has also [deploy keys with write access](https://docs.gitlab.com/ee/user/project/deploy_keys/) and for any other services you may have to add the public key to your personal account.
+Store the private key as [an encrypted secret](https://docs.github.com/en/actions/reference/encrypted-secrets) and use it in your workflow as seen in the example workflow below.

 If you added the private key in an [environment](https://docs.github.com/en/actions/reference/environments) make sure to [reference the environment name in your workflow](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idenvironment) otherwise the secret is not passed to the workflow.